Will County Trusts Attorney

 Because there are so many types of trusts, it is important to work with an estate planning lawyer who can guide you through the type of trust you need.
 Understanding which trusts are associated with your will, and which stand on their own, is a part of the estate planning process that can enable you to choose the trust that would best fit your needs.
 At Vahey Law & Mediation, LLC, you can discuss with our experts the goals you have for your assets, and we can help you to select the type of trust that will work best for you.

-How Do You Establish a Trust?
+How Do You Establish a Trust in WILL COUNTY, IL?

 A complication of trusts that is often overlooked is the avoidance of probate.
 Because trusts do not require court oversight, the terms and conditions must be spelled out precisely, which can also create long documents that are full of legal terms.
 This means that you, and your trustee, need to be involved in the process to be sure that everything is understood.